chiragsakhuja/lc3tools/docs/GRADE.md

 function sets the location 0x3200 (i.e. the first argument) to the value 0 (i.e. the second argument).

-Now all that is necessary is to run the program and verify the result.
+Now all that is necessary is to run the input program and verify the result.
 It is usually best to restrict the total number of instructions that are executed so that the grader terminates even if the input program does not.
 To be safe, set a limit of 50000 instructions (which will execute in well under 1 second) and then run the program by adding the following lines to the `ZeroTest` function: